zmoazeni/sqew/README.md

 sqew is a lightweight background processor.
 You start a single process that will act as a queue manager and will work multiple jobs concurrently.

 sqew is short for "small queue" and is not meant to be an all scalable solution.
-If you need more management over worker processes or need to split it across multiple machines, you should use other background processors such as [Resque](https://github.com/defunkt/resque), [Sidekiq](https://github.com/mperham/sidekiq), and [Qu](https://github.com/bkeepers/qu).
+If you need more management over worker processes or need to split workers across multiple machines, you should use other background processors such as [Resque](https://github.com/defunkt/resque), [Sidekiq](https://github.com/mperham/sidekiq), and [Qu](https://github.com/bkeepers/qu).

 sqew adopts a similiar API to make migrating to other background processors easier.